jimburton/haskell-webservice/README.md

 	$ cabal install
 	$ cabal run DB-setup

-The step to build the database only needs to be done once, but you can run it again if you want to restore the database to its original state.
+The step to build the database only needs to be done once but you can run it any time you want to restore the database to its original state.
 Now you can start the webservice:

     $ cabal run webservice